Associate, The diaTribe Foundation

 Emma Ryan joined The diaTribe Foundation in 2017 after graduating from Amherst College with an honors degree in Law, Jurisprudence, and Social Thought.
 Interested in how communities interact with science and medicine, she used her pre-medical background to inform a thesis exploring the practical and theoretical impact of functional neuroimaging on criminal responsibility.
 Emma continued this interdisciplinary theme during her summers, where she studied at La Sorbonne, volunteered at a camp for kids with juvenile rheumatoid arthritis, and conducted clinical research into cognitive remediation therapy for schizophrenic and bipolar inpatients at the Manhattan Psychiatric Center.
 At Amherst, Emma was a captain and four-year member of the women’s rowing team, volunteered as an English as a Second Language tutor, and was a staff writer for a humor publication.
 Emma also helped launch the Being Human in STEM initiative, a collaboration between students and faculty seeking to improve the experience of underrepresented minority students studying science and math at Amherst.
 She loved guiding the initiative's growth over three semesters, working to expand the project to Yale University in her role as an academic intern.
 In her free time, Emma backpacks, skis, and thinks about adopting a giant dog someday.

-Kerri Sparling has been living with type 1 diabetes for over 29 years, diagnosed in 1986.
+Kerri Sparling has been living with type 1 diabetes since 1986, diagnosed at the age of seven.
 She manages her diabetes and lives her life by the mantra “Diabetes doesn’t define me, but it helps explain me.”